jsanti1975on/Portfolio_2025/README.md

 > Currently taking: **CET 2892C – Ethical Hacking (Fall 2025)**

-*Every problem in life is simple once it has been figured out*
+*Every problem in life is simple once it has been figured out.*

 ---